Do you want to know how to buy musical instruments early childhood for your preschool or day care centre?

 Safety — essential criterion #2

 There are two levels of safety I’d like to discuss – ordinary use and hospital use.
-In most situations I make use of the instruments you see in this post.
+In most situations, I make use of the instruments you see in this post.
 I load them into small boxes that fit snugly into a trolley and load them into my car.
+The wooden surfaces are finished in paint or varnish so I can wipe them with a disinfectant cleaner.

 However, in conversation with a colleague who runs the arts program for a children’s hospital, I learned that some of the wooden instruments would not be suitable for use where infection risks are high.
-Plastic versions would have to be purchased so that they could be sterilised between uses.
+In that case, you can often buy plastic versions so you can sterilise them between uses.

 And that brings us to the third criterion, durability.
 When you spend hundreds of dollars, or even thousands as I have, on instruments for use by children, you want them to last.

 Choose just a few tried and true kinds of instrument – sleigh bells; castanets; chime bars; finger cymbals; guiros; rhythm sticks; shaker eggs; and sturdy drums.
-Let the children play CDs and choose their own music.
+Let the children play CDs and choose their own music for jam sessions.
+They can learn a lot by listening to expert musicians.
+Try the Putumayo Kids range of CDs.

-Here are images of my instruments to help you choose wisely for your school, day care or library or even for use in a private home.
-For music activities that really work with instrument playing download Single Instrument Activities or Rhythm Instrument Activities for 1-3 years old or Rhythm Instrument Activities for 3-5 years old or Melody and Harmony Instrument Activities.
+Here are images of my instruments to help you choose wisely for your school, Music academy, early learning centre or library or even for use in a private home.
+For music activities that really work with instrument playing check out our downloadable Lesson Plans for Toddlers and Lesson Plans for 3-5-Year-Olds.
 Happy playing!